-Academic Integrity:
+Academic Integrity

 Highland Community College faculty and students have the responsibility to maintain high academic standards.
-Academic dishonesty by students, which includes, but is not limited to, cheating, fabrication, plagiarism, or facilitation of academic work, is reason for proper disciplinary action Students should submit their own academic work.
-Faculty should not facilitate or leave unreported academic dishonesty by the student.
-Submissions of work other than the student's own will result in a 0 for that assignment.
-A second offense will result in removal from the class.
+Academic dishonesty by students, which includes but is not limited to cheating, fabrication, plagiarism, or facilitation of academic work, is reason for disciplinary action.
+Students should submit their own academic work.
+Faculty should not allow or leave unreported academic dishonesty by the student.